 It should be noted that this formula only gives an approximate value.
 Market value is the current value of the company in the stock market.

 What is the amortization of intangible assets?

 When you start researching intangible assets, you’ll probably encounter the term “amortization” at one point or another.
-But what is amortization of intangible assets, and how does it relate to depreciation?
+But what is the amortization of intangible assets, and how does it relate to depreciation?
 On the face of it, amortization and depreciation look relatively similar – they’re both terms used to describe the expense of an asset over the course of its usable life.
-Essentially, they describe the same process, just for different types of assets.
+Essentially, they describe the same process for different types of assets.

 Amortization refers to the mechanism whereby you reduce the value of an intangible asset over time, whereas depreciation refers to the process of reducing the value of tangible assets.

 For more useful information, browse the resources guide today!